phate3/coie/README.md

 Definitions using json schema for the contractual construction and operation exchanges of information relating to physical real world assets.

+(This schema has been developed with respect to BS1192:4, ISO 19650 and any UK annexes)

 COIE is written in JSON Schema and provides the ability to:

     Describe your existing data format(s).